uvapl/uva-prog-physics/20 Week 1/01 Introduction/01 Preparations.md

 If you are working on your own machine, you will probably need to install Python.
 We will be using the standard Python software, available here.
 You should download and install version 2.6.x, NOT 2.7.x or 3.x All MIT Course 6 classes currently use a version of Python 2.6.

 *	**Windows**

 	Go to the website and download the windows MSI installer for either x86 or x86-64, depending on which version of Windows you are running.

 *	**Mac OS X**

 	Download and install the Mac Installer disk image from the site.

 *	**Other Linux**

 	Check which version of Python you have by running

 		python -V

 	at a terminal.
-If you have a newer version of Python already installed - eg Python 2.7.x or 3.1.x, you can set Python 2.6 as the default by following the instructions listed here.
+If you have a newer version of Python already installed, for example Python 2.7.x or 3.1.x, you can set Python 2.6 as the default by following the instructions listed here.
 Otherwise, you should be able to do one of the following options:

 		sudo apt-get install python2.6

 	if you don't already have Python 2.6 installed; if you do, run

 		sudo apt-get install idle

 	to install Idle for Python 2.6.
 If you have Python and Idle installed with a newer version of Python (eg Python 3.1...
 Python 2.7 won't cause a conflict for 6.189 and you can leave it alone for now), you'll want to instead run these two commands to install the correct version of Idle:

 		sudo apt-get install idle-python2.6
 		sudo ln -s /usr/bin/idle-python2.6 /usr/bin/idle

 	You should then be able to run Idle by simply running

 		idle&

 	from the command prompt.
 If you would rather compile from source, visit the Python 2.6.4 release page for compressed tarballs.
-If you're having problems, please ask an LA for assistance.
+If you're having problems, please ask an assistant for... assistance (ahem).

 Warning: On the Python homepage, the latest version available for download is actually 3.0.
 Do not install this!
-This version is not backwards compatible with the code that you'll be writing in this course (for example, you have to type print("test") instead of print "test").
+This version is not backwards compatible with the code that you'll be writing in this course (for example, you have to type `print("test")` instead of `print "test"`).
 Instead, be sure to download the version listed above.

 ## Using IDLE